 CONTACT: Jacob Dillon, Public Affairs Officer

 Safe Mental Health Care During the COVID-19 Outbreak

-May is Mental Health Awareness Month.
-Now more than ever, the Butler VA Health Care System is committed to providing high-quality mental health care while keeping Veterans safe from exposure to the coronavirus.
+WILLMINGTON, DE– May is Mental Health Awareness Month.
+Now more than ever, the Wilmington Veteran Affairs Medical Center is committed to providing timely high-quality mental health care while keeping Veterans safe from exposure to the coronavirus.

-“Due to COVID-19 precautionary measures, and out of concern for our local Veterans, we are honoring current physical distancing guidelines,” said Barbara Forsha, Interim Director.
+“Due to COVID-19 precautionary measures, and out of concern for our local Veterans, we are honoring current physical distancing guidelines,” said Tori Moskovciak, PsyD, Health Behavior Coordinator at Wilmington VA Medical Center.
 “Through VA’s virtual care tools, we are able to leverage available technology to make sure that our patients and staff are as safe as possible during this time.”

 VA offers Veterans a variety of at-home resources, including the following:

 Telephone or Video Appointments – Veterans should maintain their existing mental health appointments — and may receive care at home — using VA Video Connect on their computers, smartphones, or tablets.
 To set up telephone or video appointments, Veterans can send their health care provider a secure message on My HealtheVet by visiting myhealth.va.gov.
 Veterans can learn more about VA Video Connect at mobile.va.gov/app/va-video-connect.

 Prescription Refills and Safety – Veterans should continue taking all medications as prescribed and talk to their mental health provider if they have any concerns.
 Veterans may request prescription refills and order shipments of medications to their homes using My HealtheVet or the Rx Refill mobile app, which can be downloaded at mobile.va.gov/app/rx-refill.
 VA’s Safe Home Environment handout provides information on safely storing medications in the home.